-An entity shall be configured to trust the following information in order to authenticate another entity using certificates:
+Entity A shall be configured to trust the following information in order to authenticate Entity B using the certificate-Based SAEF:

-- An indication of the public key certificate flavour of other entity's Certificate (that is, raw public key certificate, device certificate, CSE-ID certificate, AE-ID certificate, or an MEF certificate). - In the case where other entity's certificate is a raw public key certificate: - A public key identifier for the raw public key in the certificate (see clause 10.1.2 "Public Key Identifiers").
-The public key identifier can be available. - In the case where other entity's certificate is an device certificate, CSE-ID certificate, AE-ID certificate or FQDN certificate: - A Globally unique identifier: The globally unique identifier for the entity which is also present in the subjectAltName extension of the other entity's certificate: - Device Certificate: A globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [1]) that is present in the device certificate. - CSE-ID Certificate: The public domain name representation of the CSE-ID as defined in TS-0001 [1]. - AE-ID Certificate: The full URI representation of the AE-ID. - FQDN Certificate: The FQDN of the MEF or MAF. - Trust Anchor Certificates: One or more trust anchor certificates for the other entity's certificate chain (see clause 8.1.1.2.2 "Path Validation and Certificate Status Verification").
+- An indication of the public key certificate flavour of other Entity B's Certificate (that is, raw public key certificate, device certificate, CSE-ID certificate or AE-ID certificate). - In the case where Entity B's certificate is a raw public key certificate: - A public key identifier for the raw public key in the certificate (see clause 10.1.2 "Public Key Identifiers"). - In the case where other Entity B's certificate is an device certificate, CSE-ID certificate or FQDN certificate: - A Globally unique identifier: The globally unique identifier for the entity which is also present in the subjectAltName extension of the other entity's certificate: - Device Certificate: A globally unique hardware instance identifier (such as the object identifier M2M Device ID in Annex H "Object Identifier Based M2M Device Identifier" oneM2M TS-0001 [1]) that is present in the device certificate. - CSE-ID Certificate: The public domain name representation of the CSE-ID as defined in TS-0001 [1]. - Trust Anchor Information: For the trust anchor certificates of Entity B's certificate chain (see clause 8.1.2.2 "Path Validation and Certificate Status Verification").